The genuine DFSSvc.exe file is a software component of Microsoft Windows by Dell.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the DFSSvc.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: DFSSvc.exe is not essential for the Windows OS and causes relatively few problems.
+Description: DFSSvc.exe is not essential for Windows and will often cause problems.
 DFSSvc.exe is located in a subfolder of "C:\Program Files".

 Recommended: Identify DFSSvc.exe related errors